Can you take a probiotic while breastfeeding?

 As a new mum, supporting your own microbiome health is just as important as taking care of your baby.

-While you might be wondering how the foods you consume may impact your breast milk, another important factor that determines human milk health is this: your own gut microbiome.
+While you might be wondering how the foods you consume may impact your breast milk, another important factor that determines human milk health is your own gut microbiome.

-That's where taking a probiotic can help support your overall wellbeing, boost the nutritional value of your breast milk and even help treat and prevent infectious mastitis.
+That's where taking a probiotic can help support your overall well-being, boost the nutritional value of your breast milk and even help treat and prevent infectious mastitis.

 Let's run you through a few of the key benefits of taking a probiotic while breastfeeding:

-• Probiotics may be able to treat mastitis and reduce mastitis symptoms: Some studies have shown that lactobacillus strains of probiotics can lower the bacterial infection of mastitis and can reduce the severity of symptoms (such as breast pain and soreness) you often experience during mastitis.
+• Probiotics may be able to treat mastitis and reduce mastitis symptoms: Some studies have shown that lactobacillus strains of probiotics can lower the bacterial infection of mastitis and can reduce the severity of symptoms (such as breast pain and soreness) you often experience during mastitis [8].

 • Probiotics can help to promote good digestive health and support a healthy immune system: During lactation, your body is working overtime to produce healthy breast milk for your baby.
 It's important to replenish your body with good bacteria, vitamins and minerals to take care of yourself and your health while breastfeeding.